Austin-Rose/comparing-political-snapchat-data-among-politicians-and-advertiser/README.md

 ![Bloomberg](LinearRegression_Bloomberg.PNG) (Figure 2 - Linear Regression Model Comparing Spending and RunTime for Bloomberg)

-As seen by figures 4 and 5, there aren't enough data points to show that Spending is even stastically significant for Warren and Biden.
-Additionally, Trump, in figure 3, didn't have any EndDate's for his political ads (whether or not it may be that his ads are still running).
-Moreover, the only two candidates with statistically significant data are shown above
+As seen by figures 4 and 5 (shown at the end), there aren't enough data points to show that Spending is even stastically significant for Warren and Biden.
+Additionally, Trump, in figure 3 (shown at the end), didn't have any EndDate's for his political ads (whether or not it may be that his ads are still running) so a RunTime could not be calculated.
+Spending for Trump was statistically significant, as suspected.
+Moreover,